jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Horizontal Pod Autoscaler running as Custom Pod Autoscaler comparison with Kubernetes HPA

-To show that the CPAF does not limit developer control over autoscaling and to provide a useful base project for other autoscalers, the HPA was reimplemented as a CPA.
+To show that the CPAF does not limit developer control over autoscaling and to provide a useful base project for other autoscalers, the native K8s HPA was reimplemented as a CPA.
 This reimplementation supports all configuration available to the K8s HPA, while having the additional benefit that this customisation can be done on a per HPA basis, rather than cluster wide.
-The K8s HPA configuration requires SSH access to the master node, making this configuration unavailable on managed K8s providers such as EKS or GKE - the HPA as a CPA allows configuration at deploy time without any requirement to SSH into the master node, allowing configuration on managed providers.
+The native K8s HPA configuration requires SSH access to the master node, making this configuration unavailable on managed K8s providers such as EKS or GKE - the reimplemented HPA as a CPA allows configuration at deploy time without any requirement to SSH into the master node, allowing configuration on managed providers.

 This project is available here:
 [https://github.com/jthomperoo/horizontal-pod-autoscaler](https://github.com/jthomperoo/horizontal-pod-autoscaler)